Chart Color Schemes

 Scoresby features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 79.7% of all households, including 42.8% couples with children, 23.5% couples without children, and 12.2% single parent families.
-Non-family households account for the remaining 20.3%, with lone person households at 17.4% and group households making up 2.6%.
-The median household size is 2.8 people, larger than the Greater Melbourne average of 2.7.
+Family households account for 79.7% of all households, including 42.8% couples with children, 23.5% couples without children, and 12.2% single parent families.
+Non-family households constitute the remaining 20.3%, with lone person households at 17.4% and group households comprising 2.6%.
+The median household size is 2.8 people, which is larger than the Greater Melbourne average of 2.7.

 Frequently Asked Questions - Households